Jacob-AR-06/discordjs-modmail-bot/readme.md

 # Modmail Bot
-A simple modmail bot created with typescript and discord.js.
+A simple modmail bot created with TypeScript and discord.js.

 # Installation
-`npm install` you will need to do this in order to install the required packages.
+Run `npm install` in the same directory as the bot in order to install the required packages.

 # Using the bot
-run `npm run dev` if you want to edit the bot and want it to restart everytime it saves. run `npm run build` to create a build and than `npm run start` to start the bot.
+Run `npm run dev` if you want to edit the bot and want it to restart everytime it saves.\
+Run `npm run build` to create a build and then run `npm run start` to start the bot.

+Recent versions of Node.js may return an error when attempting to build/run the bot.
+To rectify this, navigate to the `src/utils/structures/BaseCommand.ts` file and remove `async` from line 12.
+It should now read `abstract run(client: DiscordClient, message: Message, args: Array<string> | null);`.

 # dotenv Example
-You will need to add a `.env` file if you want to run your bot on a vps or your own pc, if you want to use heroku, I would recommend using the built-in envoirment variables system.
-Don't forget to copy the exact names of the enviorment variables, if you don't dont that, you will break the system.
+You will need to add a `.env` file if you want to run your bot on a VPS or on your own PC.
+If you want to use Heroku, I would recommend using the built-in environment variables system.
+Don't forget to copy the exact names of the environment variables.
+If you don't do that, you will break the system.

 ```ts
 DISCORD_BOT_TOKEN= //bot token here